mohitsinghs/mohitsingh.in/pages/code/markdoc.md

 In second iteration, I isolated Markdoc specific highlights and generated Markdoc syntax by dynamically adding these highlights into Markdown grammar via a script.
 Now, All I had to maintain was the Markdoc grammar.
 Soon, I realized, I wasn't following specs as clearly as possible.

-Meanwhile, I learned from my NeoVim syntax highlighting adventure that I can do the opposite and inject markdown grammar into markdoc.
+Meanwhile, I learned from my Neovim syntax highlighting adventure that I can do the opposite and inject markdown grammar into markdoc.

 In third iteration, I had a textmate grammar that was just for Markdoc and as close to specs as possible with Markdown syntax injected to it.